-One of the results of the Infra-demos’ collaboration with the Solidarity Schools Network has been the development of an interactive platform which will visualize the ecosystem of the solidarity schools.
-This implies not only a presentation of quantitative and qualitative information about each school, but also other actors and agents which facilitate the solidarity schools’ operation, or, the later mobilize.
+The inquiry and development of participatory forms of social infrastructure has been one of the main objectives of the infra-demos project.
+In this context it has embarked in a close collaboration with the Solidarity Schools Network of Greece.
+One of the results of this collaboration has been the development of an interactive platform which will visualize the ecosystem of the solidarity schools.
+This does not imply just a presentation of quantitative and qualitative information about each school.
+In addition, it includes the role of other actors and agents that facilitate the solidarity schools’ operation, or, whom the latter is able to mobilize.

 The development of the platform (still ongoing) follows a participation action research and co-design methodology.
-The initial discussion of the proposal for such mapping in the coordinating assemblies of the solidarity schools was followed by a first round of data collection.
-During these interviews the issue that arose was ‘what is the best way’ to represent the solidarity schools network according to its decentralized logic and principles?
-The deliberation, comments and suggestions that made informed the platform’s design and layout.
+The initial discussion of the proposal for such mapping occurred in the coordinating assemblies of the solidarity schools and was followed by a first round of data collection through semi-formal interviews.
+During this process the issue that arose again and again was the following: what is the best way to represent the solidarity schools network according to its decentralized logic and principles?
+The deliberation, comments and suggestions that were made informed the platform’s final design and layout.

 Stavrides St. (2016) Common Space: The City as Commons.
 London.
 Zed Books